 Course Reserves & Exam Reserve

-Faculty are able to place any texts or other materials on course reserve at the library circulation desk.
-Before each semester begins, Maura Fowler, Circulation Manager, will email faculty with information about placing items on course reserve.
+Faculty are able to place any texts or other materials on course reserve at the service desk on level one.
+Before each semester begins, Alicia Brillon will email faculty with information about placing items on course reserve.
 At the end of the semester, materials are taken off of course reserve and returned to faculty if they are not library owned.
-Faculty can place past exams in the library’s online Exam Reserve database by sending copies to Maura Fowler (email@example.com).
+Faculty can place past exams in the library’s online Exam Reserve database by sending copies to Valeri Craigle (firstname.lastname@example.org).

 Faculty Publications Exhibit

-Current faculty publications are exhibited in the display case located directly across from the circulation desk.
-Faculty members are encourage to give copies of law review or other articles and books to Librarian Linda Stephenson (email@example.com).
+Current faculty publications will be exhibited in a display case on level 6.
+Faculty members are encouraged to give copies of law review or other articles and books to Alicia Brillon (email@example.com).

 Legal Scholarship Network (LSN)

-Each semester the library has 2-5 Quinney Student Fellows working under the direction of the Faculty Services Librarian performing research projects for law faculty.
+Each semester the library has 2-5 Quinney Student Fellows working under the direction of the Head of Faculty Services performing research projects for law faculty.
 Faculty should request research assistance through their faculty liaison librarian who will coordinate with the research fellows.
 The library also provides training for research assistants assigned directly to faculty.
-Please contact Faculty Services Librarian Felicity Murphy (firstname.lastname@example.org) to set up a time for her to meet with your research assistants.
+Please contact Ross McPhail (firstname.lastname@example.org) to set up a time for him to meet with your research assistants.

 The library will route paper or electronic serials and periodicals to faculty.
 Please contact Dan Burn (email@example.com) in the library to request any materials to be routed to you.